GulfCoastMesh/louisianameshcommunity.github.io/docs/channels.md

 ### This is a list of channels that we use on our network to help organize conversations.

-#### Repeater Testing Channel

-The repeater testing channel, `#repeater-testing`, is reserved for testing deployments on a channel that won't clog up public.
-It should not be used for conversations.

 #### News Channel